-In 2015, Just Arts and Management (JAM) Charter Middle School successfully completed its third year of operation, serving nearly 100 students in 6th grade.
-To date, the State of Florida has not released school grades for the 2014-2015 school year.
-Last year, the school earned a letter grade of "A", and ranked among the highest performing middle schools in all of Miami-Dade County.
+In 2017, Just Arts and Management (JAM) Charter Middle School successfully completed its fifth year of operation, serving over 149 students in grades 6-8.
+The school earned a letter grade of "A" for the fourth consecutive year, and ranked as the 3rd highest performing middle school in Miami-Dade County, and the 6th highest in Florida.

 Throughout the year, JAM students participated in various community service projects (benefiting charities such as St. Jude Children's Research Hospital, Jump-rope for Heart, as well as school-based fundraisers (Scholastic Book Fair, Great American, World's Finest Chocolates).
 In addition, JAM students participated in various performances aligned to the mission and vision of the school.
-These include the Nutcracker Holiday Show featured the Manuel Artimes theater and the musical Beauty and the Beast, featured at the Miami Dade County Auditorium.
 JAM students did not only perform at these venues, but they were also an integral part of production of these shows.
 From creating budgets, to designing all advertisement, their involvement was remarkable.

-JAM students participated in various clubs and team sports, including Spanish Club, Art Club, Guitar Club, Morning Announcements, Chorus, Dance, Theater, Robotics and Safety Patrols.
+JAM students also participated in various clubs and team sports, including Spanish Club, Art Club, Guitar Club, Morning Announcements, Chorus, Dance, Theater, Robotics and Safety Patrols.
 Students also participated in school-based events such as Career Day, Hispanic Heritage Celebration, Gallery Night, Field Day, and FSA Pep Rally.

-The mission of JAM Charter Middle is to prepare students for secondary studies and beyond through an innovative, in-depth, thematic educational program that emphasizes the entrepreneurial and business aspects of the Music industry by exposing students to a curriculum centered on the performing arts.
+The mission of JAM is to prepare students for secondary studies and beyond through an innovative, in-depth, thematic educational program that emphasizes the entrepreneurial and business aspects of the Music industry by exposing students to a curriculum centered on the performing arts.
 JAM is a school where teachers and administrators spiritedly collaborate, where parents and community members enthusiastically participate, and where young adolescents eagerly engage in the learning and discovery of meaningful content.
 As part of the Project Based Learning approach educators and community members collaborate to plan interdisciplinary thematic units based upon core curricular standards and instructional methodologies reflecting best practices in middle school education.

-In 2015, Doral Academy, Inc. received accreditation as a district from AdvancED under the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS-CASI) division.
-As part of the Doral Academy, Inc. network of high performing charter schools, Just Arts and Management is now fully accredited under this new model.
+As part of the Doral Academy, Inc. network of high performing charter schools, JAM is fully accredited by AdvancED under the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS-CASI) division.